RetamalVictor/blog/test/uwb_2.md

 In this blog post, we will explore a code snippet that implements Time of Flight (ToF) ranging using Ultra-Wideband (UWB) devices.
 The code presented here is in C and makes use of the DW1000 library for communication with UWB devices.

+The full code for the implementation is [here](https://github.com/RetamalVictor/crazyflie-firmware-VU/tree/relative_loco)

 The code can be divided into four main parts:

 1. Initialization